KrysVal/projetM2/README.md

 ## Further information
 **Dataset used to test BAAL :**
 This pipeline was tested with the Run [ERR1073432](https://www.ebi.ac.uk/ena/data/view/ERR1073432) of Escherichia coli str.
 K-12 substr.
 MG1655 from the European Nucleotide Archive.
+The reference genome and protein sequences for evaluation are E.coli K12 sequences (accession number : GCF_000005845.2)

 **Dependencies :**
 - [_opam_](https://opam.ocaml.org/) : package manager for OCaml.